tajo/ladle/packages/website/docs/setup.md

 pnpm ladle serve
 ```

 Development mode.
-It will start a dev server and opens your browser.
+It will start a dev server and open your browser.
 This is ideal when you want to quickly develop your components.

 ## Build